WORLD CUP: Portugal’s hopes aided by extra rest for Ronaldo

 Rui Patricio of Sporting Lisbon should be starting in goal for another tournament after keeping clean sheets in the semifinals and final at Euro 2016.

-The reserves are likely to be Anthony Lopes and Beto, with Benfica’s Bruno Varela as a reserve option.
+The reserves will be Anthony Lopes and Beto, with Benfica’s Bruno Varela as a reserve option.

 Just like at every major tournament since Euro 2008, expect to see veterans Pepe and Bruno Alves in command in central defense.

-Cedric Soares is preferred at right back, with Borussia Dortmund defender Raphael Guerreiro on the left.
+Cedric Soares is preferred at right back, with Borussia Dortmund defender Raphael Guerreiro likely on the left.

-Joao Mario and William Carvalho are expected to anchor the midfield again, with Andre Gomes, Adrien Silva and Joao Moutinho fighting for a spot as attacking midfielders along with Bernardo Silva.
+Joao Mario and William Carvalho are expected to anchor the midfield again, with Adrien Silva and Joao Moutinho fighting for a spot as attacking midfielders along with Bernardo Silva.

 This is Ronaldo’s domain.
 After a slow start to the season, Ronaldo has rediscovered his scoring consistency at Real Madrid since January.

-Leading the attack with Ronaldo is likely to be 26-year-old Andre Dias, who made his tournament debut last year at the Confederations Cup when Portugal finished third.
+Leading the attack with Ronaldo is likely to be 22-year-old Andre Silva, who made his tournament debut last year at the Confederations Cup when Portugal finished third.

-Gelson Martins and Goncalo Guedes have drifted in and out of the team in the last two years, while Ricardo Quaresma has not played since October.
+Gelson Martins and Goncalo Guedes drifted in and out of the team in the last two years but made into the World Cup squad, as did veteran Ricardo Quaresma.

-Nani and Eder, whose goal in extra time sealed the Euro 2016 victory over France, are unlikely to make the trip to Russia.
+Nani and Eder, whose goal in extra time sealed the Euro 2016 victory over France, were left out of the tournament in Russia.

 Portugal opens against Spain on June 15 and then plays Morocco on June 20 in Moscow, where the team is based.
 The Group B schedule will conclude against Iran on June 25.